Code-Institute-Submissions/milestone-project-113/README.md

    - Added jQuery to fix the issue.

+3. Hero image slider was not loading.

+   - Moved the hhero-image-slider.js script to the bottom of the body tag so the script wasn't loaded until after the DOM had loaded.

+4. Images in the Discover the Best of Australia carousel were not being returned by the Google Places API.

+   - Took my account out of trial mode in the Google Console.

+5. Google Maps markers were reloading when the user dragged the map a very short distance.

+   - Added code to prevent a new search from being conducted if the center of the map had changed by less than 500m.

+6. Google Maps markers were reloading when the user scrolled over the map on touch screen devices.

+   - Added code to prevent a new search from being conducted if the center of the map had not changed.

-3. Results table spinner was not appearing both horizontally and vertically centered.
+7. Results table spinner was not appearing both horizontally and vertically centered.

    - Fixed an error in the code preventing the spinner from displaying in the correct position.

-4. InfoWindows were appearing with the previous result or no result in them.
+8. InfoWindows were appearing with the previous result or no result in them.

    - Changed the code to ensure that the results had been returned before the InfoWindow was opened.

-5. Hero image slider was not loading.
-   - Defered the running of the hero-image-slider.js script.

 ### Known Bugs